 Telephone activation is primarily used in situations where a computer is isolated from all networks.
 VAMT proxy activation (with retail keys) is sometimes used when an IT department wants to centralize retail activations or when a computer with a retail version of the operating system is isolated from the Internet but connected to the LAN.
 For volume-licensed products, however, you must determine the best method or combination of methods to use in your environment.
 For Windows 10 Pro and Enterprise, you can choose from three models:

 Active Directory-based activation

-Token-based activation is available for specific situations when approved customers rely on a public key infrastructure in an isolated and high-security environment.
+Token-based activation for Windows Enterprise (including LTSC) and Windows Server is available for specific situations when approved customers rely on a public key infrastructure in an isolated and high-security environment.
 For more information, contact your Microsoft Account Team or your service representative.
-Token-based Activation option is available for Windows 10 Enterprise LTSB editions (Version 1507 and 1607).

 Multiple activation key

 A Multiple Activation Key (MAK) is commonly used in small- or mid-sized organizations that have a volume licensing agreement, but they don't meet the requirements to operate a KMS or they prefer a simpler approach.
 A MAK also allows permanent activation of computers that are isolated from the KMS or are part of an isolated network that doesn't have enough computers to use the KMS.